William Hicks (Cherokee chief)

 Hicks became a farmer in the Oothkalooga valley of present-day Georgia.
 He was of mixed race and supported European-American education for his and other Cherokee children, as well as the opening of a mission and school in the valley.
-He and his family were baptized into the Moravian Christian faith.
+He was baptized into the Moravian Christian faith in 1819.

 Early life and family

 Charles and William's father was Nathan Hicks (1740–1829), a trader.
 Their mother is unknown.
 William was the youngest of the family.
 His siblings included Sarah Gosaduisga (1758), Elizabeth (1759), Mary (1760), Nathan Jr (1764), Elizabeth (1766), and Charles (1767).

 Career and community

 William Hicks developed a farm in the valley of the Oothkalooga Creek, along with Cherokee leader and neighbor, Major Ridge, and turned it into a recognized "garden spot" (near present-day Calhoun in Gordon County, Georgia).

 During these years Hicks became allied with Major Ridge.
 They shared some ambitions for their children and the Cherokee people.
 They both sent sons to study with the Moravian missionaries, the Gambolds.
 In addition, Hicks became baptized as a Christian, as did his wife.
 About 1822 Ridge and Hicks urged Father Gambold to open a mission at Oothkalooga (Ustinali) and establish a missionary school, as they had more children to be educated.